BES-QSIG/docs/how_to_contribute.md

 ![creating-files](https://raw.githubusercontent.com/BES-QSIG/docs/master/img/creating-files.png "Creating file")

-Please make you use the .md file extension and include front matter as described in the [introduction to markdown guide](http://bes-qsig.github.io/fge/docs/introduction_to_markdown/).
+Please make sure you use the .md file extension and include front matter as described above.

 ## Creating a pull request

-Navigating to the main page of our copy of the docs repository we can see how many commits ahead our copy of the repository (called a branch) is compared to the original.
+Navigating to the main page of your copy of the docs repository will show how many commits ahead your copy of the repository (called a branch) is compared to the original.
 In this example, it is 1 commit ahead of the BES-QSIG:master.
 You can have as many commits as you wish, including changes and new files.

 ![pull-request-1](https://raw.githubusercontent.com/BES-QSIG/docs/master/img/pull-request-1.png "Pull request 1")